Murmurations of elliptic curves: Introduction

 \subsection{Acknowledgements}

 All the elliptic curves used for this paper are downloaded from LMFDB \cite{lmfdb} and their $a_p$-coefficients are generated by SageMath \cite{sage}.
-We thank Andrew Sutherland for numerous helpful comments on a preliminary draft, Minhyong Kim for several insights, and Chris Wuthrich for useful discussions.
+We thank Andrew Sutherland for numerous helpful comments on a preliminary draft, Minhyong Kim for several insights, and Chris Wuthrich for useful discussions, and the anonymous referees for their suggested revisions.
 YHH is indebted to STFC UK, for grant ST/J00037X/2, KHL is partially supported by a grant from the Simons Foundation (\#712100), and TO acknowledges support from the EPSRC through research grant EP/S032460/1.